onitama/OpenHSP/README.md

 The necessary tools have been compiled and HSP3 is ready for use.

-# Regacy Raspberry Pi installation
+# Legacy Raspberry Pi installation

 It runs on RaspberryPi OS.
 Please use it with Raspbian running and a keyboard and mouse connected in advance.